Social Learning Theory

 Medically reviewed by Melissa Guarnaccia, LCSW

 Over the years, many theories have been outlined by psychologists in an attempt to answer these questions and explain the complex processes of learning and personality development.
 However, virtually all fall short in some way.
 That said, each one contributes something to our broader understanding of these topics.
 Albert Bandura's social learning theory is one of the many models that has been presented, and it has a unique place in this canon of theories because of the potential answers it offers.
-Read on for an overview of the other most popular theories on this topic, followed by a more detailed examination of Bandura’s social learning theory, its limitations, and its practical applications.
+Read on for an overview of the other most popular theories on this topic, followed by a more detailed examination of Bandura’s social learning theory, social learning theory’s limitations, and practical applications of this theory.

 Getty/MoMo Productions